Raven District Merit Badge University

 View Advancements Completed

 A few weeks after the event, advancements completed will be entered into Doubleknot and then uploaded directly into Scoutbook.
-If a parent doesn't enter the first and last name and BSA ID correctly in the registration system, then the advancements won't upload into Scoutbook.
+If a parent doesn't enter the first and last name and membership ID correctly in the registration system, then the advancements won't upload into Scoutbook.
 Some troops don't use Scoutbook.
 A parent can login to Doubleknot and pull a report to provide to the Scoutmaster or unit advancement chair.

 • Login to https://samhoustonbsa.doubleknot.com/signon/2563.